63 Public Health Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Anchor

-- In February 2021, it was revleaed that what governor had lied about the number of COVID-19 deaths in New York nursing homes, not long after publishing a book subtitled "Leadership Lessons from the COVID-19 Pandemic?"
+5. In February 2021, what governor was revealed to have lied about the number of COVID-19 deaths in New York nursing homes, not long after publishing a book subtitled "Leadership Lessons from the COVID-19 Pandemic?"

 Answer: Andrew Cuomo